Azure Power: Technology

 In November 2011, Azure Power was awarded the US Department of Commerce’s Export Achievement Certificate, at SolarCon, Hyderabad.
 In August 2012, Hanwha Q Cells Co., the South Korean solar panel manufacturer, tied up with Azure Power to invest and build a Solar Plant in India to generate enough electricity to supply 18,000 homes.
 In 2014, Azure Power selected Accenture to implement an SAP enterprise resource planning (ERP) solution to support and drive growth in its solar generation business.
 As part of the agreement, Accenture provides implementation services in support of the SAP solution to Azure Power to help strengthen its business processes and improve planning, budgeting, forecasting, supply chain and revenue projections.

-IPO

-On 12 October 2016, Azure Power launched an initial public offering (IPO), the first time an Indian energy company had been listed on the New York Stock Exchange.
-Azure Power raised approximately US$161 million as part of its pre-IPO, initial public offering and concurrent private placement.

-Green bond

-In August 2017, Azure Power issued an inaugural green bond offering, maturing in 2022.
-The bond was certified by Climate Bonds Initiative as green bond and was the first solar green bond to be offered by a company with only solar power assets out of India.
-In 2019, the company issued a second green bond offering of USD$350.